JoseJuan1011/PHP-Form/README.md

     1. Showing all the hotel rooms from a selected hotel.
     2. Insertion of a hotel room, but with validation and checking if the hotel passed exists.
-    3. The amount of hotel rooms that the hotel passed by parameter has, and those who have a price per day less than the one passed by parameter.
+    3. The amount of hotel rooms that the hotel has, passed by parameter, and those who have a lower price per day than the one passed by parameter.
     4. Calculate the amount of money a person has spent in their stays on hotels.

 ## Build the project